TomConlin/Semantic_Exchange_Format/README.md

  - a set of bijections
  - an array of dictionaries
  - a list of records
+ - a trivial pursuit

 Or a number of other phrases, many names for a useful concept.

-The fun starts when we allow a _value_ to be a different `envelope`.
+This simple pattern is useful as a building block in a more complex model when we allow a leaf (_value_) of one building block the become the root (`en`) of another buliding block.

+With the deck of flash cards analogy;
+The answer on one of the first deck's card would be to switch to a different deck.

+The only strict rule is: a 'deck' may only appear exactly once on any branch of the tree.
+I suspect a more sensible rule is the generalization: a deck should only exist once in a tree.

-note: the generic term `envelope` here is just a stand in for one of the more loaded terms
+note: the generic terms `envelope` and `item` here are just stand in's for the more loaded terms
+[collection, container, list, array, series ,sequence, set, bag, ... ]
+and
-[ collection, container, list, array, series ,sequence, set, bag, ... ] which may unintentionaly imply either more or less than I intend at the moment.
+[class, record, map, dictionary, associative array, ... ]
+which through their use in practice may unintentionaly imply either more or less than I intend at the moment.

 ## Discussion of Graph meaning

-With each internal node needing to be uniquely identified, a node could just be given a pseudo random identifier/label based on the path to its root but there is also the opportunity for every internal node to coresppond with a predefined pattern.
+As each internal node needs to be uniquely identified (within the tree), a node could be given a pseudo random identifier/label based on the path to its root but there is also the opportunity for every internal node to coresppond with a predefined pattern.